Flooded Member Detection for Subsea Pipeline Inspection (Gamma FMD Subsea)

 Our Flooded Member Detection (FMD) system uses gamma ray inspection technology, mounted on remotely operated vehicles (ROVs), which greatly facilitates the inspection of underwater structures for cracks, leaks and other damage allowing water ingress.
 Our “always on” assessment technology delivers readings in real time, so our experienced technicians can diagnose issues quickly and easily.

 One of the main advantages of this detector system is that it can be easily adapted to meet changing needs.
-The FMD has great flexibility in terms of power options, as it can be entirely battery operated or use a low-voltage surface power supply.
-Data transmission from the ROV to the operator is accomplished through a digital signal so there is no degradation of data, regardless of water depth.
-A single twisted pair wire in the ROV umbilical/tether cable is needed that can be converted to a fiber optic cable for faster data delivery.
+The FMD has great flexibility in terms of power options, as it can be entirely battery-operated or use a low-voltage surface power supply.
+Data collection from the ROV to the operator is accomplished through a digital signal so there is no degradation of data, regardless of water depth.
+A single twisted pair wire in the ROV umbilical/tether cable is needed that can also be converted to a fiber optic cable if required.

 Inspecting Flooded Platform Members